Sydney gangland war: Background

 Organised crime in Sydney can be traced back to the Razor gangs of the 1920s and 1930s.
 By the 1950s, the Sydney gangland scene started to become more organised with various criminal figures controlling illegal casinos, brothels, SP bookmaking, Drug Trafficking, nightclubs and ran Protection rackets, across greater Sydney, often supported by corrupt police.

 Between 1950 and 1968, rival criminals became involved in a series of violent confrontations, resulting in various public shootings.
-One such confrontation occurred when 45-year-old former boxer and standover man, William "Bobby" Lee, was shot at the Ziegfeld Club in Kings Cross in the early hours of 30 May 1951, by rival standover man Chow Hayes.
+One such confrontation occurred when 45-year-old former boxer and standover man, William "Bobby" Lee, was shot at the Ziegfeld Club in Kings Cross in the early hours of 30 May 1951, by rival standover man, Chow Hayes.
 Lee and Hayes were involved in a feud over an assault of an associate of Lee.
 The feud escalated on 1 May 1951, when a gunman, presumably sent by Lee, shot dead Hayes' nephew and young boxer, Dennis "Danny" Simmons, in a case of mistaken identity.

 On the afternoon of 8 June 1956, 27-year-old standover man and thief, John "Joey" Manners was shot three times after leaving the Australian Hotel in The Rocks.
 It was alleged that Manners was killed by rival criminal, George Joseph Hackett over a dispute of the proceeds of a robbery.
-Hackett was charged with Manners' murder on 25 October 1956, but was acquitted after a key witness, Keith Craig failed to appear at Hackett's trial.
+Hackett was charged with Manners' murder on 25 October, 1956, but was acquitted after a key witness, Keith Craig failed to appear at Hackett's trial.
 Three years after his acquittal, on 27 July 1959, Hackett was shot and killed before being dumped from a car on Elswick Street in the inner-city area of Leichhardt.

 On 9 July 1963, standover man Robert "Pretty Boy" Walker was shot to death in what the media considered as "the first murder committed with a machine gun".
 It was alleged that Walker's murder was committed by rival standover man Lenny McPherson and his associate and hitman Stan "The Man" Smith, in retribution for Walker shooting and wounding Smith during a raid on Walker's home days earlier.
 The murder of Walker occurred on the night of Lenny McPherson's wedding to his second wife.
 It was theorised that McPherson and Smith quietly slipped away from McPherson's wedding reception and drove a stolen car to the inner eastern suburbs of Randwick where McPherson and Smith spotted Walker coming out of a house.

 As Walker was walking down the street, Smith and McPherson pulled alongside Walker in the car and shot Walker with an Owen Submachine gun, killing him instantly and then driving away from the scene.
-It was alleged that after killing Walker, McPherson and Smith dumped the car a mile from the scene, disposed of the weapon and changed into a different set of clothes, and then got into McPherson's own car and drove back to the wedding reception where they slipped in unnoticed.
+It was alleged that after killing Walker, McPherson and Smith dumped the car a mile from the scene, disposed of the weapon, changed into a different set of clothes, and then got into McPherson's own car, and drove back to the wedding reception where they slipped in unnoticed.